ZQPei/deep_sort_pytorch/README.md

 - Added resnet network to the appearance feature extraction network in the deep folder

-- Modified the NMS bug in the preprocessing.py and the updated covariance calculation bug in the kalmen_filter.py in the sort folder
+- Fixed the NMS bug in the `preprocessing.py` and also fixed covariance calculation bug in the `kalmen_filter.py` in the sort folder

 ### detecting